Windows of a sandstone building

 No. The nominator cannot also be a referee since they will have already provided a recommendation letter in the nomination form.
 One person cannot write more than one statement for each nominee.
 However, a nominator can act as an endorser for a different nominee.

-References should be written to allow a greater understanding of the nominee’s achievements and impact and discuss specific examples of both.
+References should be written to understand the nominee’s achievements and impact better and to discuss specific examples of both.
 The referee should make clear their connection with the nominee and state their full contact details, including phone and email.

 All supporting documents should relate directly to the reason for the nomination.
 They can include letters of reference, media articles and publications.
 Whatever the material is, it should illustrate and enhance what is in the written nomination.
 For Graduate Medal nominees, the documents should illustrate activities and achievements during the period of study.